 Funding for the program will be on a teaching unit basis with 18 students or a fraction thereof constituting a unit.
 Since the appropriation for this program is a fixed amount, it will be necessary to prorate unit allotments if enrollment exceeds projections.
-Based on 2015 program costs, it is suggested that districts plan for reimbursement of approximately \$1,100 per unit.
+Based on 2016 program costs, it is suggested that districts plan for reimbursement of approximately \$1,100 per unit.
 Business managers should be informed that the fund code is 289 and that payment to the district will be provided through direct deposit.

-Please note that data will be collected through the Public Education Information Management System (PEIMS) for summer school 2016.
-"THE-BILINGUAL/ESL-SUMMER-SCHOOL-INDICATOR-CODE" is included in the 101 Student Demographic Record of the 2015-2016 PEIMS Data Standards to identify students participating in the Bilingual/ESL Summer School Program.
-This indicator code is collected in Submission 4 only, and the due date to TEA is September 1, 2016.
+Please note that data will be collected through the Public Education Information Management System (PEIMS) for summer school 2017.
+The "BILINGUAL/ESL-SUMMER-SCHOOL-INDICATOR-CODE" is reported in the Student Program Extension as documented in the 2016-2017 Texas Education Data Standards (TEDS) to identify students participating in the Bilingual/ESL Summer School Program.
+This indicator code is collected in Submission 4 only, and the first submission due date is August 31, 2017.

 If you have any program questions, please contact Susie Coultress, State Director of Bilingual/English as a Second Language/Title III/Migrant Education, at (512) 463-9581.
-If you have PEIMS questions, please contact the PEIMS Division at peimscustomersupport@tea.texas.gov.
+Please submit questions regarding the PEIMS submission requirements to the TSDS Incident Management System (TIMS), which is available within the SDS portal.
 Funding questions may be submitted to the TEA Help DESK.